Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walk Under the AS-1Walk Under the AS-1

-Shortly after the overpass, you come to a traffic circle, below, where you will stay straight and continue on the AS-375.
-You can see that we were walking here early in the morning, just before daybreak.
+Shortly after the overpass, you come to a traffic circle, where you will stay straight and continue on the AS-375.
+Just after the circle, you will encounter the brand-new Orange Teddy Bear Hostel, the former Hostel La Peña.

-Almost immediately after leaving the bar, the first climb of 185 meters (about 600 feet) of day six begins.
-You can see the highway below, to your left, you as you climb, leaving La Peña behind.
+Almost immediately after leaving the roundabout, the first climb of 185 meters (about 600 feet) of day six begins.
+You can see the highway below, to your left, as you climb, leaving La Peña behind.
+The pitch steepens a bit, soon after entering the next town of La Rebollá about 500 meters after the roundabout.

 My left knee didn't mind the climb, in fact, it relished it!
 However, I was more worried about the downhills to come.

-You will reach this lovely little historic church at about 2.8 kilometers into day six on the Camino de San Salvador.
+You will reach this lovely little historic church after about 2.8 kilometers into day six on the Camino de San Salvador.
 It was built in 1923, according to the Conceyu Mieres, on a 13th century foundation.
 Little else is know about the church's history.
 Click on the link to the Conceyu for more details.

 Iglesia de Santa Maria Magdalena de la RebolláIglesia de Santa Maria Magdalena de la Rebollá